Theory for polariton-assisted remote energy transfer: Application of the theory

-Coupling SPs to acceptors need not, however, be a dissapointment.
-Increasing the collective coupling to $g_{A}=237\text{ meV}$ while keeping $g_{D}=1.7\,\text{meV}$ lifts the acceptor UP energy $\hbar\omega_{UP_{A,\vec{k}}}$ to be higher than $\hbar\omega_{D}$, thus allowing for the carnival effect where the donors and acceptors reverse roles (Fig. \ref{fgr:reverse}).
-Due to sufficient spectral overlap between the acceptor UP and donor states (Fig. \ref{fgr:reverse}b and SX), transfer starting from UP transfer occurs at $\sim100\text{ ns}^{-1}$ at zero donor-acceptor separation and drops only to $\sim1\text{ ns}^{-1}$ when this separation approaches $1\text{ }\mu\text{m}$ (Fig. \ref{fgr:reverse}c).
-Due to lack of spectral overlap, neither the acceptor dark nor LP states provide significant EET rates otherwise.
+Coupling SPs to acceptors need not, however, be a disapointment.
+Increasing the collective coupling to $g_{A}=237\text{ meV}$ while keeping $g_{D}=1.7\,\text{meV}$ lifts the acceptor UP energy $\hbar\omega_{UP_{A,\vec{k}}}$ to be higher than $\hbar\omega_{D}$ (Figs. \ref{fgr:reverse}a and \ref{fgr:pd_reverse_overlaps}), thus allowing for the carnival effect where the donors and acceptors reverse roles.
+Due to sufficient spectral overlap between the acceptor UP and donor states (Figs. \ref{fgr:reverse}a and \ref{fgr:pd_reverse_overlaps}), transfer \textit{from} UP occurs at $\sim100\text{ ns}^{-1}$ for donor-acceptor separation of 1 nm and drops only to $\sim1\text{ ns}^{-1}$ when this separation approaches $1\text{ }\mu\text{m}$ (Fig. \ref{fgr:reverse}b).
+On the other hand, neither the acceptor dark nor LP states contribute to this reversed PARET given their lack of spectral overlap with the donors and detailed balance (especially at $T=0$), .
 This result provides the second main conclusion of our work: \textit{polaritons offer great versatility to control spectral overlaps without actual chemical modifications to the molecules and can therefore endow them with new physical properties}.
+Before proceeding to simulations for Case $ii$, it should first be noted that while our model neglects intermediate- and far-field donor-acceptor dipole-dipole interactions that become relevant at $\sim\mu\text{m}$ distances, these couplings are expected to be small compared to PRET couplings and therefore should not change our results for Case $i$ qualitatively but can be modeled according to previous literature.\citep{Dung2002-2} Second, we highlight that the PARET from UP to donors for the donors-only and reversed cases of SC may not be readily observable in experiments due to their competition with fast vibrational relaxation to dark states (\textasciitilde{}10-100 fs for exciton-microcavity systems),\citep{Coles2011,Virgili2011,Coles2011PRB,Somaschi2011,Agranovich2003} as will be discussed next for both donors and acceptors strongly coupled to SPs.